HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

   )
 }}

-According to our dataset, WordPress adoption is down across all geographies.
-Given the continued growth of WordPress overall and the uniformity of the percentage decrease, we're inclined to consider this a change in methodology or an issue with attribution.
-Next year's dataset may make this clearer.
+According to our dataset, WordPress adoption is growign significantly in all the tops geographies.

 ### Passing CWVs by geography